 Ideas for Setting up a Successful Virtual Exchange Project

 Virtual exchange allows teachers to share cultures with both their own students and students around the world—no travel required!
-Virtual exchanges can take on many forms, including pen pals, video messaging and even more unconventional projects.
-Hear from a few Participate international teachers about how these exchanges impact students and discover unique ideas for your own virtual exchange project.
+Virtual exchanges can take on many forms, including pen pals, video messaging, and even more unconventional projects.
+Hear from a few ambassadors with Participate Learning about how these exchanges impact students and discover unique ideas for your own virtual exchange project.

-Kathlyn Gourlay, 3rd grade teacher at Stough Elementary from the United Kingdom
+Kathlyn Gourlay, 3rd grade ambassador at Stough Elementary from the United Kingdom

 The students thoroughly enjoyed learning about the cultures of the other students, and they especially enjoyed drawing comparisons with their own culture and with the town of Raleigh.
 Some of my students were very excited to find that children in the other classrooms spoke the same language as them, so it was an unexpected language lesson too.